 I bought some books, and then built some stairs, and finally, I worked on my car.
 I met some great Catholics, some officially saints, and some not.
 You can see them there along the stairs built by yours truly, the neophyte carpenter.
 The main players in this little unfolding drama are as follows.

 First, there was the stack of books I bought, see them on the hood of the ‘Stang?
 That’s where I met the guy with the wicked curve ball, Blaise Pascal.
 After he struck me out (swinging!), I met the author of the second most published book in the world, Thomas à Kempis.
-I bounced off these two and into Thomas Merton (that’s him goofing off in his cap and gown), who took the gloves off.
+I had never even heard of it, by the way.
+Then, I bounced off these two and into Thomas Merton (that’s him goofing off in his cap and gown), who took the gloves off.
 Merton introduced me to the Little Flower, who you see decked out as the blogs’ Patron Saint, Joan of Arc.

 Not to be left out in the influence department, is St. Teresa of Avila, informally dubbed “Big Terry” around these parts.
 She had a sense of humor, see, and I think she appreciates that moniker.
 Directly across from her, looking dapper in his chair, is the former Premier of China, Lou Tseng-Tsiang, who left “the World” and became a Benedictine monk and priest, and pointed out the universal appeal of Catholicism to me, with a little help from his friends.
 By the time I met Dom Lou, I was pretty familiar with G.K.
 Chesterton.
 And did I mention I want to become fully human?
 That’s where DaVinci comes in.